 This article explains the types of clauses and their usage and avoids common mistakes while utilizing clauses to make your writing stronger.

-Definition of Clause
+Definition of a Clause

 A group of words that consist of a subject and a predicate (finite verb) of its own and form a part of a sentence is called a clause.
-The predicate in clauses contain a verb, a verb phrase, or a verb and its object.
+The predicate in clauses contains a verb, a verb phrase, or a verb and its object.